madetech/handbook/team-norms/development_practices.md

 - [ ] No showcase booked in or commitment to customer
 - [ ] Work items are not broken down as small as they can (Follow [INVEST](https://en.wikipedia.org/wiki/INVEST_(mnemonic))
 - [ ] Customer is not kept up to date on current progress, or given a ranged estimate
-- [ ] When ranged estimates become more accurate / precise customer has not been informed
+- [ ] When ranged estimates become more or less accurate / precise customer has not been informed
 - [ ] Customer has not been informed that work is taking longer than usual case estimate
 - [ ] Huge commits / Huge chunk of work not pushed yet, PRs should be small!
 - [ ] Production Deploy > 1 day ago